Prosecutor: R. Kelly trial about singer's 'hidden' side

 About half the 12 jurors impaneled were identified as Black by the judge, prosecutor and defense attorneys.

-Some of the jurors selected had watched at least part of a six-part documentary series, "Surviving R. Kelly," about sex abuse allegations against the Grammy award-winning singer.
+Some of the jurors selected had watched at least part of "Surviving R. Kelly," about sex abuse allegations against the Grammy award-winning singer.
 Watching it wasn't an automatic disqualification as long as a would-be juror could assure U.S. District Judge Harry Leinenweber they could still be impartial.

 One central focus of the trial will be on whether Kelly threatened and paid off a girl with whom he allegedly videotaped himself having sex when he was about 30 and she was no older than 14.
 That's the allegation underpinning another of the charges against Kelly, conspiracy to obstruct justice.